Issue Briefs

 No one would argue that the growth of the Internet, through the access of broadband infrastructure built by private investment - including Pennsylvania's cable companies - has been anything less than revolutionary in the communications, research and educational growth of modern society.
 It will continue to grow if simply left alone.
 Unnecessary regulation comes at a price, and in this burgeoning industry the price would be paid in lost business development, stifled economic growth and a major step backward in Pennsylvania's - and America's - historic technological expansion.

-We strongly advocate that consumers be allowed to access any lawful content, applications and services available over the Internet, while utilizing today's expanding technology and hardware in a way that causes no harm to broadband networks.
-We would argue that this is the wish of most consumers as well.
+Again, we strongly advocate that consumers be allowed to access any lawful content, applications and services available over the Internet, while utilizing today’s expanding technology and hardware in a way that causes no harm to broadband networks.
+We would argue that this is the wish of most Pennsylvania consumers as well.